Aug 6, 2022

 He's built and sold companies before we met.
 I’ve learned from his entrepreneurial experience while building Exposure.
 Even meeting with investors on my own while he was in Berlin.
 I could not have done that 2 years ago or before we started working together.
 He’s got a level head and I respect that a lot.

-While at Elepath, I told him about my idea for a “photo centric medium-esk platform” and we started from there really.
-Early 2015, after a year and half of hacking on Exposure, we starting making real money, and it was time to spin it out into it’s own company.
+While at Elepath, I told him about my idea for a “photo-centric medium-esk platform” and we started from there really.
+Early 2015, after a year and a half of hacking on Exposure, we started making real money, and it was time to spin it out into its own company.

 Derek: What have you learned about photography since creating Exposure?